 WHAT TO DO ON ARRIVAL

-When you arrive at the festival you will be directed to the accreditation office based in the accessible car park where you will receive information and collect your wristbands.
+When you arrive at the festival you will be directed to the accreditation office based near the accessible car park where you will receive information and collect your wristbands.

 WHAT DO I NEED IN ORDER TO COLLECT MY WRISTBAND?